dagronf/DSFAppKitBuilder/README.md

 Sometimes I have to play in AppKit code and it always struck me how much boilerplate code was required to get relatively straight-forward views to display nicely - especially with autolayout!
 NSStackView makes life easier for sure but it still can lead to very verbose and difficult-to-read code.
 Even moreso - as a reviewer it can be VERY difficult to understand the intent of programatically generated AppKit code.

 So I decided to make a SwiftUI-style builder DSL for AppKit views.
-It has certainly made round-trip times faster for the projects I have that use it (although not as swish as with SwiftUI and its previews)
+It has certainly made round-trip times faster for the projects I have that use it.
+You can even use SwiftUI to preview your `DSFAppKitBuilder` views if you're targeting 10.15 and later.

 ## TL;DL - Show me something!